aqz236/vscode-material-icon-preview/README.md

 - **File Icons**: Show all file type related icons
 - **Folder Icons**: Show all folder related icons
 - **Combined Filtering**: Support combination of search and category filtering

+### 🎨 Advanced Color Filtering

+- **Color Range Selection**: Click on the color picker to select from preset colors or input custom HEX values
+- **Tolerance Control**: Adjust the color matching range with a slider (5%-50% tolerance)
+- **Intelligent Algorithm**: Uses Euclidean distance in RGB color space to find icons with similar colors
+- **Real-time Filtering**: Icons are filtered instantly based on the selected color and tolerance range
+- **Visual Feedback**: Selected color is displayed with a preview circle and tolerance indicator

 ### 📋 Convenient Copy Function